smahm094/GNG5300-Class-Exercise-Authentication-Page/README.md

         * Go to "localhost:8000/login" to login to see the "Welcome" page

-        * CHECK THE DATABASE TABLE TO SEE YOUR SUBMITTED INFORMATION ARE SAVED IN THE DATABASE:
+        * CHECK THE DATABASE TABLE TO SEE IF YOUR SUBMITTED INFORMATION ARE SAVED IN THE DATABASE:
           * mysql> use website;
           * mysql> select * from users;
           * mysql> use website;